jonasteuwen/jonasteuwen.github.io/_posts/2017-01-07-multiprocessing-numpy-array.markdown

 print(np.array_equal(X, tmp))
 ```
-Next we apply sharedctypes and the multiprocessing module.
-See the [python docs][python-ctypes] and the [scipy docs][scipy-ctypes] for further details.
+This is hardly useful if we cannot do this using the multiprocessing module.
+But we can, by applying sharedctypes.
+Check the [python docs][python-ctypes] and the [scipy docs][scipy-ctypes] for further details.

 ```python
 import numpy as np